Skip to content

 What about clay masks?

-Clay masks can temporarily absorb oil.
+Clay masks made with absorbents such as kaolin, and black charcoal masks, can temporarily reduce surface oil.
 If you like them and they do not leave your skin tight, use one occasionally.

 But they are not the foundation of oily-skin control.
 Think of clay as blotting paper with a spa soundtrack.
 Useful sometimes.
 Not the main strategy.